 Have been helping their respective regulators sort of navigate that, those tricky issues that we’ve been talking about.
 So they really seem to be very open and encouraging of, you know, keeping innovation going while making sure that the regulations can catch up to them.

 Buddy Doyle: Yeah, I think it’s hard for people that are in the technology business or in the social media business to understand the rules of the game with FENRA it, when you build an application you want to attract the most customers you can, right?
 And when you build social media, you want as many users as you can, you can get, and you don’t go through this whole best interests, suitability, no guarantees.
 You’re right.
 You’re, you’re used to seeing advertising out there for a technology that is totally different than the rules and regulations that we’ve had to use since I started in the industry.
 And since all of this started in the industry, and I think that mindset and the education of the, the new players that, that needs to take place so that they it’s not that they don’t want to follow the rules.
 At least not the ones that, that we talked to, uh, because they wouldn’t be talking to us if they didn’t, but they just have to get that level of understanding.

-Like and past priority letters?
-FINRA continues to use the priorities letter to highlight and focus on some of the newer rules that have come out a couple of examples.
+Ed Wegener: Like in past priority letters?
+FINRA continues to use the priorities letter to highlight and focus on some of the newer rules that have come out.
+A couple of examples.
 I know we’ll get into reg BI shortly, but there clearly was an emphasis on reg BI and they’re moving from expecting good faith efforts, compliance to, you know, having higher expectations of firms in this year’s go around.
 Another thing that was identified that’s a generally a newer rule is looking for appropriate and accurate disclosures and fixed income markups and markdowns on customer confirmations.
 That rule was passed a few years ago, but it is something that they’re focusing on and taking a look to make sure that those disclosures are again accurate and appropriate.
-Another interesting thing that, that they mentioned it , it was interesting to see how that the layout of this year’s priorities letters are formatted unlike previously years, instead of having a separate priorities letter and a letter with a report with common findings, they combine that into one letter, which was actually really good, I think because it, the way it was formatted and the way it was laid out, it makes it real easy for firms to see things like considerations and common findings and effective practices all in one place so that when they assess their programs against the, the letter this year, all of that will be right in the same place so that they can do a real effective assessment.
-So I think the layout of this, this year’s priorities letter was a particularly good
+Another interesting thing that, that they mentioned is, it was interesting to see how that the layout of this year’s priorities letters are formatted unlike previously years, instead of having a separate priorities letter and a letter with a report with common findings, they combine that into one letter, which was actually really good, I think because it, the way it was formatted and the way it was laid out, it makes it real easy for firms to see things like considerations and common findings and effective practices all in one place.
+So that when they assess their programs against the, the letter this year, all of that will be right in the same place so that they can do a real effective assessment.

 Evan Rosser: It is a good method.
 I think, to put the exam findings and common findings in this report, because those findings often drive the priority areas.
-If they have significant material or frequent findings that pose a problem that will find its way into the report.
-And I think also that’s an important consideration for firms as they read this, what are they finding and what are the things that we need to avoid?
-What are the things we need to fix based on what they’re finding and FINRA is having a problem.
+If they have significant material or frequent findings that pose a problem, that will find its way into the report.
+And I think also that’s an important consideration for firms as they read this.
+What are they finding and what are the things that we need to avoid and what are the things we need to fix?
+Based on what they’re finding and FINRA is having a problem.

 Oyster: Thanks for listening.
 And if you like what you heard, make sure to follow the oyster stew podcast on whatever platform you listen to.
 If you’d like to learn how we can help firms start, run, protect, and grow their business, visit our email@example.com.